 PrEP is suitable for you, if you are at high risk of HIV infection, this includes:

 - If you are a man who has sex with men without a condom.
 This is especially important if you have a sex partner who has HIV infection and is not on treatment, or is at high risk of HIV.

 Is PrEP covered under Medicare?

 Is PrEP effective?

 Several studies have shown that PrEP reduced the risk of getting HIV infection.
 Men who have sex with men and who were given PrEP medication were 44 percent overall less likely to get HIV infection compared to those who took no PrEP medication.
 Those who took the pill more regularly had a reduced risk of HIV infection by 73 per cent or more, and up to 92 per cent for some.
 More information on the details of the studies can be found at www.cdc.gov/hiv/prep

 Is PrEP safe?
 What are the side effects?

 The clinical trials also provided safety information on PrEP.
 Some people in the trials had early side-effects such as an upset stomach, loss of appetite and headaches, but these where mild and usually went away within the first month.
 No serious side-effects were observed.
 A small proportion of people taking Truvada® develop kidney damage so it is very important you have kidney tests every three months when you are taking PrEP.

 What do I have to do to get PrEP?

 If you are interested in PrEP, speak to your doctor to see if you are suitable.
 See Other Health Services to find a doctor.
 If you are likely to benefit from PrEP, blood tests to assess your kidney and liver function, in addition to an HIV test, will be done.
-You will then be given an appointment at our PrEP clinic where a detailed assessment of your suitability and whether you might benefit from PrEP, and your tests to ensure the PrEP is safe for you will be reviewed.
 Once you have met the eligibility criteria and want to start PrEP, you will be given a prescription.
-Details on how to obtain the medication are given at the end of this information sheet.